 You'll have to educate yourself and see why we are correct in what we are presenting to you.
 See below for the first four articles of the Bill of Rights as voted on by the states.
 All are now passed.
 You'll notice Article the 3rd is the Free Speech amendment and isn't the first of the amendments to be voted on.
 It doesn't make it any less important but it corrects a common historical inaccuracy that we only had 10 amendments in the Bill of Rights.

 *Historical Note: Oliver Ellsworth, and Roger Sherman, were the Connecticut delegates to the Constitutional Convention with William Samuel Johnson.
 Ellsworth and Sherman slaved over the Congressional Apportionment Amendment.
 It was their work of art in the Bill of Rights, so important, it was labeled as "Article the First" and to make sure that you always had fair and honest representation and never let the House of Representatives get taken over by special interest groups.
-Do you really think Connecticut's assemblies voted no for this when the people that created it were the leaders from Connecticut.
+Do you really think Connecticut's assemblies voted no for this when the people that created it were the Senators from Connecticut.
 In fact, they did vote Yes for this amendment and because they voted yes, that took the amendment over the 75% threshold needed for ratification.
 Kentucky brings it up to 80%.
-Why we are told they voted no is a different story but it is a story we now find false.
-Now that you know it's false, the Congressional Apportionment Amendment needs to be accepted as ratified and followed as our 28th Amendment to the Constitution.
+Why we are told they voted no is a different story but it is a story we now find to be a mistake.
+Now that you know it's a mistake, the Congressional Apportionment Amendment is ratified and needs to be followed as our 28th Amendment to the Constitution.

-Copyright 2012-2013 - BoldTruth.com and NationalTruth.org - Site run by Recordweb Communications LLC. - Contact information: email Sneuman@recordweb.com with questions, concerns and interviews with Constitutional Expert Eugene Martin LaVergne.
+Copyright 2012-2013 - BoldTruth.com, CongressionalApportionmentAmendment.com and NationalTruth.org - Site hosted by Recordweb Communications LLC. - Contact information: email Sneuman@recordweb.com on how to donate to this cause (Lawyers are expensive) or with questions, concerns, and interviews with Constitutional Expert Eugene Martin LaVergne.